-Table 36 shows the 2022 oil and gas development and production statistics for the RGFO.
-Overall, there were 134 spuds and 886 active wells in the RGFO during the most recent reporting year.
+Table 36 shows the 2023 oil and gas development and production statistics for the RGFO.
+Overall, there were 151 spuds and 1,102 active wells in the RGFO during the most recent reporting year.
 As shown in Figure 21 and Figure 22, oil and gas production has increased considerably since CARMMS tracking began in 2016.
-Nearly 80% of BLM Colorado oil production and about 6% of gas production during 2022 occurred in the RGFO.
-Both amounts are a small fraction of the total (federal and non-federal) production in the field office (Table 36).
+About three-quarters of statewide federal oil production and about 6.5% of gas production during 2023 occurred in the RGFO.
+However, both amounts are a small fraction of the total (federal and non-federal) production in the field office (Table 36).
 The majority of RGFO development is in the Denver Julesburg Basin, north of the Denver metro area and east of the I-25 corridor.

-Description Federal % Federal % CARMMS- High % CARMMS- Low New Wells (Spuds) 134 16.8% 79.9% 2168.3% Active Wells 886 3.0% 49.5% 211.3% Oil Production (bbl) 8,365,219 5.4% 69.1% 160.7% Gas Production (mcf) 30,952,671 2.8% 95.5% 324.1%
+Description Federal % Federal % CARMMS- % CARMMS- High Low New Wells (Spuds) 151 31.1% 90.0% 2443.4% Active Wells 1102 3.9% 56.3% 259.0% Oil Production (bbl) 8,050,617 5.0% 63.0% 145.9% Gas Production (mcf) 33,132,092 2.8% 98.4% 358.9%

 Table 36.
-2022 RGFO Oil and Gas Statistics.
+2023 RGFO Oil and Gas Statistics.

-For 2022, federal spuds in the RGFO were about 80% and active well counts around half of the CARMMS high scenario.
-Since tracking began in 2016, spuds have averaged 44% of the high scenario.
-In general, spuds are a surrogate for construction emissions, thus report year emissions from construction would be expected to be around 80% of the CARMMS high scenario.
-With active well counts about half of the high scenario, active well emissions should be below those projected in CARMMS.
-Figure 21 and Figure 22 show that RGFO federal production has been increasing and is currently about 69% and 96% of the high scenario for oil and gas, respectively.
+For 2023, federal spuds in the RGFO were about 90% and active well counts around 56% of the CARMMS high scenario.
+Since tracking began in 2016, spuds have averaged about half of the high scenario.
+In general, spuds are a surrogate for construction emissions, thus report year emissions from construction would be expected to be around 90% of the CARMMS high scenario.
+With active well counts about 56% or the high scenario, active well emissions should be well below those projected in CARMMS.
+Figure 21 and Figure 22 show that RGFO federal production has been increasing and is currently about 63% and 98% of the high scenario for oil and gas, respectively.
 While spuds and well counts have been below the high scenario, the production totals on a per well basis are considerably higher than what was estimated for CARMMS.
-First year production during 2022 was approximately 29% and 24% for oil and gas, respectively, with both values the highest observed since 2016.